dmitrylife/psi-continuum-v2/README.md

 This only installs the package code.
 All scientific datasets must be downloaded manually and placed in the local `data/` directory (see the section "Preparing the data/ directory").
-Or they can be downloaded from the repository using the `psi-cli` command.

 ---